alshedivat/al-folio/_posts/2022-06-30-Academic-resource.md

 ## Introduction

 Last quarter, I took the Tao of PhD seminar at University of Washington, Allen school.
 Even I am at california so I can't involoved so much, I learned a lot from the recommend resources covering many important topics for PhD students.
-In addition, I also learned a lot from the people on internet(Video, Blog, Article, Podcast) so I want to make a collection of them.
+In addition, I also learned a lot from the people on internet(Video, Blog, Article, Podcast) so I want to make a collection of them.<d-footnote> Some of them are written in Chinese which means original posts are in Chinese </d-footnote>

 I really enjoy learning about other people's stories.
 It's a virtual way to gain experience from the people who have gone through the the same journey - **playing a game and reading a cheat sheet**!